Skip to content

 Attack Chain

-2. The attacker sends a crafted HTTP request to the /cgi-bin/cstecgi.cgi endpoint.
+2. The attacker sends a crafted HTTP request to the /cgi-bin/cstecgi.cgi endpoint, targeting the setIpQosRules function.

-3. The HTTP request includes the setUssd argument with a malicious payload designed to inject a command.
+3. The HTTP request includes a malicious payload within the Comment argument designed to inject OS commands.

-4. The sub_41A68C function processes the setUssd argument without proper sanitization.
+4. The web server processes the request and passes the Comment argument to the vulnerable setIpQosRules function without proper sanitization.

-5. The injected command is executed by the system with the privileges of the web server process.
+5. The injected OS commands are executed with the privileges of the web server process.

-6. The attacker gains initial access and can execute arbitrary commands on the device.
+6. The attacker gains remote code execution on the router.

-7. The attacker may then use the command execution to escalate privileges, install malware, or pivot to other devices on the network.
+7. The attacker can then perform actions such as modifying router configurations, installing backdoors, or pivoting to other devices on the network.

 Impact